Work for the Department of Revenue

 Salary Telework Eligible Benefits Package Eligibility Number of Openings Travel Locations Union Closing Date Additional Requirements for Application

 $49,644—$51,256 Yearly Telework Eligible (Full-time telework is not available.
 Telework schedule must be supervisor approved.)
-Health Insurance, Paid Leave & Holidays, Retirement Plan 1 Yes, 50 % of the Time Polson Montana Federation of Public Employees Aug 18, 2025, 11:59:00 PM Resume
+Health Insurance, Paid Leave & Holidays, Retirement Plan 1 Yes, 50% of the time Bozeman Montana Federation of Public Employees Oct 3, 2025, 11:59:00 PM Resume

 Apply For This Position